openforcefield/standards/docs/standards/smirnoff.md

 The attribute `model_file` is a string identifying a file that includes model weights and other information.
 This by convention is a PyTorch `.pt` file, extended to contain additional information about the model that is read by the `openff-nagl` software.
 By their nature, GNNs use many more weights than can reasonably be encoded into an XML file, so pointing to an external file is a necessary and unavoidable layer of complexity.

 Because the NAGLCharges section requires loading information from a source outside the SMIRNOFF force field, two optional attributes are provided for ease and reproducibility of use.
 - The optional attribute `model_file_hash` is a string that contains a SHA-256 file checksum, which will be checked against the loaded file.
 If no `model_file_hash` is provided, then no hash comparison will be performed.
 - The optional attribute `digital_object_identifier` is a string that contains a [Zenodo](https://zenodo.org/) [Digital Object Identifier](https://www.doi.org/) that can be accessed to fetch the model file.
-If the file can not be found locally, it may be from this Zenodo entry.
+If the file can not be found locally, it may be fetched from this Zenodo entry.
 The Zenodo entry must have an attached file with a name matching the `model_file` string to be fetched.
+This field is not used for validating the model file contents, so if a model publisher wants to ensure that a user's local model file matches that at the DOI, they should use the `model_file_hash` field.

 Below is an example `<NAGLCharges>` section: